a-fsh-r/a-fsh-r.github.io/index.md

 ---

-I am a first-year MSc student of Electrical and Computer Engineering at McGill University, supervised by professor [Brett Meyer](http://rssl.ece.mcgill.ca/).
-Previously I received my BSc in Computer Engineering at Amirkabir University of Technology.
+I am a first-year MSc student of Electrical and Computer Engineering at McGill University, supervised by professor <br/> [Brett Meyer](http://rssl.ece.mcgill.ca/).
+Previously I received my BSc in Computer Engineering from the Amirkabir University of Technology.